 From the Bible Literacy Project I learned that a survey was conducted of English Department chairmen at top universities across the US.
 The question was: "If there is one book your incoming freshmen students should be very familiar with, in order to help them be successful in English classes at your university, what would that book be?"
 The overwhelming answer was: The Bible.
 Please note: I am not referring to English departments at Christian universities, but rather to secular state and private colleges.
 A major reason given about why it is important for students to know the Bible?
 Because the Bible is a rich source of many analogies, allegories, and imagery used in the English language, including modern-day English.

-Furthermore, the email even adds a New Testament Bible reference: "go the extra mile."
+Furthermore, the above-mentioned email even adds a New Testament Bible reference: "go the extra mile."
 This saying, a quotation from Jesus recorded in Matthew 5:41, means to do extra, to go above and beyond what is expected.
 The email refers to it as a small business being able to provide outstanding, personalized service that a bigger company cannot do.
 In other words, a smaller company can be more flexible and willing to meet customers' individual needs.

 The English language is rich with biblical references.
 A few examples are: as old as the hills, white as snow, bite the dust, a house divided against itself cannot stand (many believe that is a Lincoln quotation, but actually Lincoln was just quoting Jesus in the Bible), Good Samaritan, the blind leading the blind, etc.